-Important: This library requires python 3.5 and Django 2.1.
-If you need to install it on older Python/Django versions, you may need to install an older release.
+Important: django-modern-rpc requires python 3.7+ and Django 2.1+.
+If you need to install it in environment with older Python/Django versions, you must install a previous release.
+See Changelog for more information.

 Installing the library and configuring a Django project to use it can be achieved in a few minutes.
 Follow Quickstart for very basic setup process.
 Later, when you will need to configure more precisely your project, follow other topics in the menu.